 - Loss: A state of deprivation of a motivationally significant con-specific, object, or situation.
 Loss may be social or non-social and may include permanent or sustained loss of shelter, behavioral control, status, loved ones, or relationships.
 The response to loss may be episodic (e.g., grief) or sustained.

 - Frustrative Nonreward: Reactions elicited in response to withdrawal/prevention of reward, i.e., by the inability to obtain positive rewards following repeated or sustained efforts.

 Domain: Positive Valence Systems

 Positive Valence Systems are primarily responsible for responses to positive motivational situations or contexts, such as reward seeking, consummatory behavior, and reward/habit learning.

-- Reward Learning: A process by which organisms acquire information about stimuli, actions, and contexts that predict positive outcomes, and by which behavior is modified when a novel reward occurs or outcomes are better than expected.
-Reward learning is a type of reinforcement learning, and similar processes may be involved in learning related to negative reinforcement.
+- Reward Learning: A process by which organisms acquire information about stimuli, actions, and contexts that predict positive outcomes, and by which behavior is modified when a novel reward occurs, or outcomes are better than expected.
+Reward learning is a type of reinforcement learning.

-- Habit: Sequential, repetitive, motor, or cognitive behaviors elicited by external or internal triggers that, once initiated, can go to completion without constant conscious oversight.
+- Habit: Sequential, repetitive, motor behaviors or cognitive processes elicited by external or internal triggers that, once initiated, can go to completion without continuous effortful oversight.
 Habits can be adaptive by virtue of freeing up cognitive resources.
-Habit formation is a frequent consequence of reward learning, but its expression can become resistant to changes in outcome value.
-Related behaviors could be pathological expression of a process that under normal circumstances subserves adaptive goals.
+Habit formation is a frequent consequence of reward learning, but, over time, its expression can become resistant to changes in outcome value.
+Some habit-related behaviors could be pathological expressions of processes that under other circumstances subserve adaptive goals.